When will in-person worship resume in the sanctuary?

 Will we have to wear a mask?

 Per recommendations from health experts, the wearing of masks will be required for everyone while on the church campus, including throughout worship.
+Until further notice, masks are required during service for everyone, even people who have been fully vaccinated.
 We have taken a firm stance on this to protect the health and safety of everyone.
 Children under the age of 3 are not required to wear a mask.
 We will have reusable masks available for those who forget or do not have one.

 Will I have to be screened to come into worship?